 The Farm-Out secured funding for the next phase of development for the Ruvuma PSA CGU, for which the Group will be carried for its share up to US\$35.0 million, equivalent to US\$140.0 million gross field expenditure.
-The Carry balance as at 31 December 2023 was US\$29.6 million.
+The Carry balance as at 31 December 2024 was US\$29.2 million.
 There is a clear development plan for the asset outlined by the operator, APT, with the support of the JV partners.
+Management consider that there continues to be no impairment indicators in respect of the Mtwara Licence costs.